The Ins and Outs of Window Well Maintenance

 Exterior drains

 Exterior basement window well drains connect to an existing weeping tile system (aka French drains or drain tiles).
-Despite the name, modern weeping tile systems are not actually composed of tiles at all — but rather plastic piping (the term is based on the terracotta that was originally used).
+Despite the name, modern weeping tile systems are not composed of tiles at all — but rather plastic piping (the term is based on the terracotta that was originally used).

 A trench is dug underground around the perimeter of the home, angled away from the foundation.
 In this trench sits the weeping “tile” — plastic piping dotted with tiny perforations to allow groundwater to “weep” into it from above.
 That water is whisked away through the pipe to the nearest storm sewer (or another community-approved drainage point).